FAQs

 What is a Health Savings Account (HSA)?

 Health Savings Accounts (HSAs) are a tax-advantaged medical savings account tied to a high-deductible health plan.
 Funds contributed to an HSA account are not subject to federal income tax at the time of deposit.
 HSA funds can be used to pay your deductible as well as to help pay for services not covered by your health plan.
 Unlike a flexible spending account (FSA), HSA funds roll over and accumulate year to year if not spent.
+After retirement, any existing HSA funds can be used for medical and long-term care expenses.

 Helpful Tips